Introduction to Bayesian Methods – Understand all the Methods thoroughly!

 - Check samples using their likelihood P(x or y)

 You can break loops in the graph by instantiating subsets of the variables.
 This process is very slow in the case of a large cutset.
-To calculate lower bounds instantiate a subset of the cutset values.
+To calculate this, lower bounds instantiate a subset of the cutset values.

 Intermediate summands in a simple and easy to understand form.
 For Example, Mini buckets and Boyen-Koller algorithm.